VSI12/VSI12/README.md

 ## About Me

 Welcome to my GitHub!
-I’m Victor Iliya, an aspiring DevOps engineer with a strong focus on cloud-native architectures, automation, and container orchestration.
+I’m Victor Iliya, a cloud/DevOps engineer with a strong focus on cloud-native architectures, automation, and container orchestration.
 I’m passionate about developing scalable and efficient solutions in the cloud and contributing to open-source tools.

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [My Portfolio](http://victoriliya.com)